ACM Awards 2021: See who won at the ACM Awards - Local News 8

 ACM Awards 2021: See who won at the ACM Awards

-The Academy of Country Music Awards, celebrating the best in country music, are being presented Sunday.
+The Academy of Country Music Awards, celebrating the best in country music, were presented Sunday in Nashville.

+Luke Bryan won entertainer of the year, but he was unable to attend due to testing positive for Covid-19 last week.
+Maren Morris and Chris Stapleton, who led in nominations going into the night, also took home top prizes.

-Keith Urban and “Black Like Me Singer” Mickey Guyton are co-hosting the event.
+Keith Urban and “Black Like Me Singer” Mickey Guyton co-hosted the event.

-Below is a full list of nominees.
-Check back for winners throughout the night.
+Below is a full list of nominees with winners indicated in bold.

 Entertainer of the Year